stnxo2023/Stealth-Requests/README.md

 ### More Parsing Options

-To make parsing HTML faster, I've also added two popular parsing packages to Stealth-Requests - Lxml and BeautifulSoup4.
-To use these add-ons you need to install the `parsers` extra:
+To make parsing HTML faster, I've also added two popular parsing packages to Stealth-Requests: Lxml and BeautifulSoup4.
+To use these add-ons, you need to install the `parsers` extra:

 ```
 $ pip install 'stealth_requests[parsers]'